PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 ```

-See the Kubernetes [examples](examples/config/k8s) for a similar configuration that uses a the additional config for a simple Prometheus Kubernets deployment or the more interesting Prometheus operator.
+See the Kubernetes [examples](examples/config/k8s) for a similar configuration that uses additional configuration items for a simple Prometheus+Kubernetes deployment, or for the more interesting Prometheus operator.

 ### Usage Examples